Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Conclusion

 \section{Conclusion}

-We have studied the possibility of connecting low scale seesaw models for light neutrino masses with sub-GeV inelastic dark matter within the framework of Abelian gauge extension of the standard model.
+Motivated by the recently reported excess of electron recoil events by the XENON1T experiment, we have studied the possibility of connecting low scale seesaw models for light neutrino masses with sub-GeV inelastic dark matter within the framework of Abelian gauge extension of the standard model.
 The vacuum expectation value of a scalar singlet field not only plays a crucial role in generating light neutrino masses but also splits the DM field into two quasi-degenerate components.
 In the limit of vanishing mass splitting between the two DM components, light neutrino mass also tends to zero thereby making the inelastic nature of DM a primary requirement from neutrino mass constraints.
 If the mass splitting is sufficiently small, say of the order of keV or below, both the DM components can be present in the universe as the lifetime of heavier DM can exceed the age of the universe for suitable choice of parameters.
 Interestingly, such keV scale mass splitting of sub-GeV DM can give rise to the electron recoil excess recently reported by the XENON1T collaboration.